ServiceComposer/ServiceComposer.AspNetCore/docs/custom-http-status-codes.md

 <sup><a href='/src/Snippets/SampleHandler/SampleHandler.cs#L22-L34' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample-handler-with-custom-status-code' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+> [!NOTE]
-NOTE: Requests handlers are executed in parallel in a non-deterministic way, setting the response code in more than one handler can have unpredictable effects.
+> Requests handlers are executed in parallel in a non-deterministic way, setting the response code in more than one handler can have unpredictable effects.